hugomcgrath/album-downloader/README.md

 ## How it works

 The user inputs the artist name and album title OR the Musicbrainz release URL and the code does the rest.
-First it finds the album tracklist and album art from the [Musicbrains database](https://musicbrainz.org/), then it uses the [YouTube Data API](https://developers.google.com/youtube/v3) to search for the songs and tries to get the best match, then downloads the .mp3 files using the [YouTube to .mp3 convertor](https://ytmp3.as/) and finally sets the correct metadata including album art for each .mp3 file!
-The .mp3 files and album art are saved in the directories you specify in the ```.env``` file.
+First it finds the album tracklist and album art from the [Musicbrains database](https://musicbrainz.org/), then it uses the [YouTube Data API](https://developers.google.com/youtube/v3) to search for the songs and tries to get the best match, then downloads the .mp3 files using ~~the [YouTube to .mp3 convertor](https://ytmp3.as/)~~ [yt-dlp](https://github.com/yt-dlp/yt-dlp) (big improvement!) and finally sets the correct metadata including album art for each .mp3 file!
+The .mp3 files and album art are then saved in the location you specify in the ```.env``` file.
 You can then just copy the .mp3 files to your phone and any music player app should be able to recognise the metadata and sort everything correctly.
 I strongly recommend the [Oto Music Player](https://play.google.com/store/apps/details?id=com.piyush.music&hl=cs), it doesn't show adds!

 ## Installation